adafruit/circup/CONTRIBUTING.rst

 .. note::

-    Please try to use Python 3.6+ while developing CircUp.
+    Please try to use Python 3.9+ while developing CircUp.
 This is so we can use the
     `Black code formatter <https://black.readthedocs.io/en/stable/index.html>`_
-    (which only works with Python 3.6+).
+    and so that we're supporting versions which still receive security updates.

 Clone the repository and from the root of the project,